-Adam B. Weinstein currently serves on the boards of directors of each of the New Mountain Finance Entities and has done so since July 2012.
-Mr. Weinstein has served as an Executive Vice President and Chief Administrative Officer of the New Mountain Finance Entities since January 2013 and previously served as Chief Financial Officer and Treasurer of the New Mountain Finance Entities from July 2010.
-Mr. Weinstein serves as a Managing Director and Co-Chief Financial Officer of New Mountain Capital overall and has been in various roles since joining in 2005.
+Adam B. Weinstein has served on the board of directors of NMFC since July 2012.
+Mr. Weinstein has served as our Executive Vice President and Chief Administrative Officer since January 2013 and previously served as our Chief Financial Officer and Treasurer from July 2010.
+Mr. Weinstein also serves as a Managing Director and Co-Chief Financial Officer of New Mountain Capital and has been in various roles since joining in 2005.
 Prior to joining New Mountain Capital in 2005, Mr. Weinstein was a Manager at Deloitte & Touche, LLP and worked in that firm's merger and acquisition and private equity investor services areas.
 Mr. Weinstein sits on a number of boards of directors for professional and non-profit organizations.
 Mr. Weinstein received his B.S. from Binghamton University, is a member of the AICPA and is a New York State Certified Public Accountant.

-Mr. Weinstein brings his industry-specific expertise and background in accounting to the board of directors of the New Mountain Finance Entities.
-This background positions Mr. Weinstein well to serve as a director of the New Mountain Finance Entities.
+Mr. Weinstein brings his industry-specific expertise and background in accounting to our board of directors.
+This background positions Mr. Weinstein well to serve as our director